 You are entitled to cast one vote per share for each of the seven nominees.
 Proxies may not be voted for more than seven individuals.
-In an uncontested election such as this one, our Bylaws require that a nominee receive a majority of votes cast in order to be elected.
+In an uncontested election such as this one, our Bylaws require that a nominee receive a majority of votes cast with respect to that nominee in order to be elected.
 Accordingly, any nominee who does not receive a majority of votes cast will be required to resign from the Board within ninety (90) days.
 Broker non-votes and abstentions, if any, will not be treated as votes cast and as a result, will have no effect on the outcome of the vote for this proposal.
-Over the past 5 years, each nominee who has previously stood for election has received 93% or more of the votes cast at each shareholder meeting at which that nominee stood for election.
+Over the past 5 years, our nominees who have stood for election have received, on average, nearly 98% votes "for" at each shareholder meeting.